-The Simmons program has flourished under Ashe over the past two seasons at the Fenway school.
+The Simmons program has flourished under Ashe over the past three seasons at the Fenway school.
 He directed the Sharks to a second-place showing at the 2015 GNAC Championship for the highest team finish in school history in the meet.
 He guided Simmons to another second place finish in 2016 when the Sharks tied for the lowest team score in the title meet, but were edged in the tie-breaker.

 Five Sharks earned All-Conference status for the highest total from one school in GNAC history.
 For the second straight season, Ashe saw at least two of his harriers finish among the top 10 in the championship meet with three clocking in among the fastest 10.
 Overall, seven Simmons runners placed among the top 19 in the 2016 meet.